jnduli/blog_jnduli.co.ke/content/drafts/pr_comments.rst

 https://stackoverflow.blog/2019/09/30/how-to-make-good-code-reviews-better/

 Areas Covered by code review:
-- good: covers correctness, test coverage, functionality changes and best practices.
-Points out obvious improvements like hard to understand code, unclear names, commented out code, untested code, unhandled edge cases and when too many changes are crammed into one review.
+- good: check correctness, test coverage, functionality changes and best practices.
+Point out improvements like hard to understand code, unclear names, commented out code, untested code, unhandled edge cases and when one review has too many changes.
-- better: looks at change in context of larger system, and makes sure the changes are easy to maintain.
-Asks if change is necessary or how it impacts other parts of the system.
-Notes maintenance problems like complex logic that could be simplified, improves test structure and removes duplication.
+- better: view changes in context of larger system, and make sure they are easy to maintain.
+Ask if change is necessary or how it impacts other parts of the system.
+Note maintenance problems like complex logic, improve test structure and remove duplication.

 Tone of Review:
-Having a harsh tone makes others hostile, and opinionated language makes them defensive.
-Prefer professional and positive tones.
+A harsh tone makes others hostile, and opinionated language defensive.
+Use professional and positive tones.
 - good: open ended questions instead of strong opinionated statements.
 Offer alternatives and possible workarounds but don't insist these are the best/only way to process.
 Assume reviewer might be missing something and ask for